 The terms of the Notes and Warrants Purchase Agreement contains customary representations and warranties, indemnification, and other covenants of the Company and the Investor, as well as the following material terms: The Notes are convertible into common stock at a rate of \$12.00 per share (the "Conversion Price").
 The Conversion Price may be adjusted in the event of dilutive issuances.
-In addition, under the terms of the Notes, the Investor has the right to defer or (with the Company's consent) accelerate, up to four of the monthly principal payments.
-Neither the Company, nor Investor, may convert any portion of the Notes to the extent that, after giving effect to such conversion, the Investor (together with any affiliated parties) would beneficially own in excess of 4.99% of our outstanding common stock unless the Investor provides SpringBig with written notice of an increase to this limitation, not to exceed 9.99%.
+In addition, under the terms of the Notes, the Investor has the right to defer or (with the Company's consent) accelerate, up to 4 of the monthly principal payments.
+Neither the Company, nor Investor, may convert any portion of the Notes to the extent that, after giving effect to such conversion, the Investor (together with any affiliated parties) would beneficially own in excess of 4.99% of our outstanding common stock.

-The "Equity Conditions" required to be met in order for us to pay principal on the Notes with shares of common stock in lieu of a monthly cash payment, and to issues Notes in the Second Tranche, include, without limitation, that (i) the absence of any event of default under the Notes and Warrants Purchase Agreement, the Notes or related documents, (ii) a registration statement must be in effect with respect to the resale of the shares issuable upon conversion or redemption of the Notes (or, that an exemption under Rule 144 is available), (iii) our total market capitalization on the Nasdaq Market remains above \$50,000,000 (or \$75,000,000 in the case of the Second Tranche Closing) and (iv) the average daily trading volume of our common stock must equal at least \$500,000 for the 20 trading days immediately prior to any applicable payment (as applicable).
+The "Equity Conditions" required to be met in order for us to pay principal on the Notes with shares of common stock in lieu of a monthly cash payment, and to issues Notes in the Second Tranche, include, without limitation, that (i) the absence of any event of default under the Notes and Warrants Purchase Agreement, the Notes or related documents, (ii) a registration statement must be in effect with respect to the resale of the shares issuable upon conversion or redemption of the Notes (or, that an exemption under Rule 144 is available), (iii) our total market capitalization on the Nasdaq Market remains above \$50,000,000 (or \$75,000,000 in the case of the Second Tranche Closing) and (iv) the average daily trading volume of our common stock must be at least \$500,000 for the 20 trading days immediately prior to the date of the monthly payment or the Second Tranche Closing (as applicable).

 The Warrants have an exercise price, subject to the same anti-dilution protection as the Notes.
 The Warrants are exercisable for cash, or on a cashless basis only for so long as no registration statement covering resale of the shares is in effect.
 The Investor shall not have the right to exercise any portion of the Warrant to the extent that, after giving effect to such exercise, the Investor (together with any affiliated parties), would beneficially own in excess of 4.99% of our outstanding common stock.
-We believe the likelihood that the Investor will exercise the Investor Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Common Shares, which is currently below the \$12.00 exercise price.